AlexQianjin/Weapon/README.md

 # Weapon
-Learn to use nodejs, express, angular2 and mongodb
+Learn to use nodejs, express, react and mongodb